msolyakov/yc-wit-tgbot/README.md

 # Summary

-Теlegram Bot uses Wit and Yandex Cloud Functions
+Теlegram Bot uses Wit and Yandex Cloud Functions.

+# References

+Types and helpers for telegram API were used from https://github.com/eternnoir/pyTelegramBotAPI

 ##### Before you start